openstack/training-guides/doc/upstream-training/source/slides/workflow-using-sandbox.rst

   :width: 80%
   :align: center

-- (Ensure that your commment is being shown in History.)
+- (Ensure that your comment is being shown in History.)

 .. image:: ./_assets/sandbox-gerrit-comment-publish-result.png
   :width: 80%